 Give examples.
 Show your expertise by offering specific strategies that can benefit your new client.
 Try to not just leave it at, “Oh, I’m a realtor, I could sell your house.”
 Instead, reference the current market or a home you have sold in the same area.
 Develop credibility.

 Don’t force it.
-People detect lack of sincerity immediately.
+People detect a lack of sincerity immediately.
 Allow “by the way” sales to happen naturally.
 Let the mention of your business be smooth.
 Keep it in the context of normal conversation.

 Keep listening.
 Concentrate on the other person!
 You can’t conveniently drop that you can meet their needs if you aren’t paying attention to what those needs are.
 The best way to use “Hey, by the way” is when you are acutely aware of what they are looking for.

-Opportunities for “Hey, by the way” sales can bring natural, easy sales relationship your way.
+Opportunities for “Hey, by the way” sales can bring natural, easy sales relationships your way.
 It’s all about really listening and taking note of win-win situations when you are communicating with others.
 Make the most of these moments!